Paladise/Map-Sys-Lab-Project/README.md

 * Combine floors to render entire building
 * Better creation for diagonal walls (don't create massive blob)
 * Look into matching floors through similar wall-layouts so not only reliant on staircases
-* Create mini-tutorial / tooltips
+* Create mini-tutorial / tooltips on how to use app
-* Be able to change speed of camera to accomodate different walking speeds
+* Be able to change speed of camera to accommodate different walking speeds